 Let's take another example, your online store comprises of groceries, cosmetics, electronic gadgets, clothing etc. Price, seller, brand and quantity are the only common attributes that fit for all the products in your online store.
 However, when it comes to clothing there are additional data to products, say, size, fit, product material, etc.

-While using relational database, scaling data horizontally might bring disorder data consistency throughout all the tables as few products might consist of size, fit, product material attributes whereas few products wouldn't have such attributes which leaves them represented as “null values”
+While using relational database, scaling data horizontally might bring disorder data consistency throughout all, hence the database has tables as few products might consist of size, fit, product material attributes whereas few products wouldn't have such attributes which leaves them represented as “null values”

-This leads to unnecessary usage of storage and moreover, when a table consists of millions of records, it is tedious to create multiple databases and sync all the tables into one because it consumes a lot of time.
+This leads to unnecessary usage of storage and moreover, when a table consists of millions of records, it is tedious to create multiple databases, manage data, and sync all the tables into one because it consumes a lot of time.

 Schema-less